BASIC Programming Language

 Types of Constants in BASIC

-Alpha-Numeric or string constant: It consists of the combination of letters, digits, and other symbols that are treated in a manner completely analogous to a numeric constant.
-They are enclosed within inverted commas.
+• Alpha-Numeric or String Constant: A combination of letters, digits, and other symbols that are treated as text.
+String constants are always enclosed within inverted commas (double quotes).

 BASIC Expressions and Operators

-In programming, an expression can be defined as the combination of operands and operators.
-Operands are the data items involved in an expression.
-Operators determine the action to be carried out on the operand in the expression.
-For instance in the statement: LET C = A + B, A and B are the operands while “+” is the operator.
+In programming, an expression is a combination of operands and operators that evaluates to a single value.
+Operands are the data items (variables or constants) involved in an expression, while operators determine the action to be carried out on the operands.

-There are three major types of expression in BASIC.
-They are:
+There are three major types of expressions in BASIC:

 Arithmetic Expression